 HEELS ELONGATE WOMEN’S LEGS making them look fabulous.
 Closed- toes heels in particular look great on camera because they carry out the line of your leg all the way down to your toe.
 If your toes are showing in a peep-toe heel, you might want to schedule a pedicure before your session so you don’t regret letting your feet show.
 These little tricks make all the difference!

 FROM JAMES BOND TO DON DRAPER, men look most striking in a well-tailored suit.
-If he has one why not pull it out, if he doesn't maybe now is the time to make that investment.
-If you are planning on doing a more formal dress option you will want your man to match.
+If he has one why not pull it out.
+If you are planning on doing a more formal dress option you will want your fiance to match.
 Dapper however doesn't always mean "as long as I got my suit and tie."
 MIX IT UP!
-Many of our grooms love to mix a suit coat, blazer or sport coat with a different pant color or denim.
-It adds some extra visual interest, and can be more fun and be a stronger expression of personality than wearing a suit.
+Many of our grooms love to mix a suit coat, blazer or sport coat with denim.
+It adds some extra visual interest and be a stronger expression of personality than wearing a suit.
 We’re personally are big fans of this fresh take on a timeless classic.
 Solid shades of gray or navy are a strong complement to most women’s outfits, whereas pinstripes or plaid patterns tend to distract the eye.

 AS WE MENTION FOR HER we are not advocating for him to be someone he is not.
 The most important thing is for him put in some effort when it comes to selecting his outfit(s) and to wear clothes that fit properly.
 We want him to fight the urge to just throw on a hooded sweatshirt and white nikes and head out the door.
 Give it some thought.
 Is he more Indiana Jones with a closet full of canvas, twill and plaid or are his everyday go-to's in line with the Prince Harry and the ivy league prepster?
 Make sure when planning his outfit you are not competing with your own style, that they are not polar opposites and that you can find items that complement each other.